xueyingtheowl/RC2WR_SpeechError/README.md

 Read and Recall task vs. Phonological Focus task using Possion regression with covariances includes order of the experiment, age, gender, multilingual background, self-evaluations of entire focus, self-evaluations of phological task focus.

 2)the correlations (Logistic Regression) of each type of speech error with each type of tongue twister reading task.
-with covariances includes order of the experiment, age, gender, multilingual background, self-evaluations of entire focus, self-evaluations of phological task focus
+With covariances includes order of the experiment, age, gender, multilingual background, self-evaluations of entire focus, self-evaluations of phological task focus

 Both statsitical models are run with (mixed effect)/without(fixed effect) the random effect of the participant.